 The list is flexible and can be reduced or expanded in accordance with the requirements and particularities of each project.
 Team members who make a substantial contribution to the project in any of the categories should be credited and persons with less engagement can be acknowledged with a text like, “Special thanks to” or “With the collaboration of”.

-Fair and proper accreditation is important for the typography industry as a whole.
-It nourishes the community and helps to establish type-making as an endeavour worthy of people’s attention.
+Fair and proper crediting is important for the typography industry as a whole.
+It nourishes the community and helps to establish type-making as an endeavour worthy of people’s attention and appreciation.

 TypeTogether is an indie type foundry committed to excellence in type design with a focus on editorial use.
 Additionally, TypeTogether creates custom type design for corporate use.
 We invite you to browse our library of retail fonts or contact us to discuss custom type design projects.